 The eight-week prospective, randomized, double-blind, placebo-controlled study included 50 healthy adults over age 35; exclusion criteria included moderate/severe memory impairment, known neuropsychiatric conditions, persistent endocrine disorders and severe co-morbid medical conditions.
 The use of nootropic agents, memory enhancing drugs or alternative medicines was prohibited during the study.
-Participants received a full-spectrum root extract of ashwagandha (as KSM-66 Ashwagandha from Ixoreal Biomed), receiving 300 mg per dose, twice daily, or placebo capsules twice daily.
-Efficacy parameters were judged using the Wechsler Memory Scale III scores for memory and cognition domains.
+Participants received a full-spectrum root extract of Ashwagandha (as KSM-66 Ashwagandha from Ixoreal Biomed), receiving 300 mg per dose, twice daily, or placebo capsules twice daily.
+Efficacy parameters were judged using the Wechsler Memory Scale-III scores for memory and cognition domains.

 No differences between groups were seen in vital parameters at baseline.

-At the end of the eight weeks, for the participants taking ashwagandha:
+At the end of the eight weeks, for the participants taking Ashwagandha:

 No adverse events were seen, and the subjective assessment of tolerability was excellent.
 And, All the changes reported were statistically significant at eight weeks

-are significantly concerned about cognitive decline, which can impact mental health.1 Further, there has been a rise in the availability of products purporting to improve memory and cognitive function, which may fight cognitive decline or even boost intelligence.2 Ashwagandha’s history of safe, efficacious use in the area of brain health, coupled with these preliminary results, suggest a larger clinical trial could confirm its role in cognitive support.
+As various developed countries face the challenges of supporting an aging population, many people fear the decline in their overall health, as well as the specific challenges associated with a decline in cognitive function.
+A recent study out of Japan found older adults are significantly concerned about cognitive decline, which can impact mental health.
+Further, there has been a rise in the availability of products purporting to improve memory and cognitive function, which may fight cognitive decline or even boost intelligence.
+Ashwagandha’s history of safe, efficacious use in the area of brain health, coupled with these preliminary results, suggest a larger clinical trial could confirm its role in cognitive support.